9.7 License Suspension

 In order to reinstate a driver’s license, the non-custodial parent has two options.

-1) The non-custodial parent may request reinstatement through the District CSE Office.
+1) The non-custodial parent may request reinstatement through the District CSP Office.
 In this case, the case worker will review the case to determine if the non-custodial parent paid his or her arrears in full.
 If the arrears have been paid in full, the case worker will file a motion and order with the court requesting reinstatement of the driver’s license based upon payment in full.
-If the arrears have not been paid in full, the case worker will discuss the circumstances of the case with the District CSE Office Attorney to determine compliance with the court-ordered payment plan.
+If the arrears have not been paid in full, the case worker will discuss the circumstances of the case with the District CSP Office Attorney to determine compliance with the court-ordered payment plan.

 2) The non-custodial parent may petition the court him or herself to reinstate the driver’s license.
 The District Court Judge will hold a hearing to determine if a reinstatement of the license is warranted.